ajmhs/opentelemetry-adapter/readme.md

 1. **`SCRAPE_URL`**:
    - **Value**: `0.0.0.0:9464`
    - **Purpose**: Specifies the URL where metrics can be scraped.
-This is likely used for exposing metrics in a Prometheus-compatible format, as is common in OpenTelemetry setups.
+This is used for exposing metrics in a Prometheus-compatible format.

 2. **`EXPORT_DEBUG`**:
    - **Value**: `true`